Holomorphic differentials of certain solvable covers of the projective line over a perfect field

 As a corollary, we find that the valuations at the unramified places we choose may be made equal to zero in weak standard form.
-This is not necessary for the proof of Theorem \ref{indecomposable}.
-This form was mentioned by Valentini and Madan in \cite{VaMa}, who gave it when the field of constants is algebraically closed; we include the result out of independent interest in when this form exists if the field of constants is only assumed to be perfect.
+(This is not necessary for the proof of Proposition \ref{indecomposable}, which gives the decomposition of $\Omega_L$ in terms of indecomposable $k[G]$-modules.)
+This form was mentioned by Valentini and Madan in \cite{VaMa}, who gave it when the field of constants is algebraically closed; we include the analogous result for when $k$ is only assumed to be perfect.

 \begin{corollary} Let $K$ be any function field of characteristic $p > 0$ with perfect field of constants $k\neq \mathbb{F}_p$, and let $L/K$ be an Artin-Schreier extension.
 Let $\{\mathfrak{p}_a\}_{a \in A}$ denote a finite set of places of $K$ unramified in $L$.
 There exists $\tilde{y} \in L$ so that $L= K(\tilde{y})$, the valuation of $\tilde{y}$ at each ramified place of $L/K$ is negative and coprime to $p$, and the valuation of $\tilde{y}$ at each place of $L$ above $\{\mathfrak{p}_a\}_{a \in A}$ is equal to zero. \end{corollary}